FG-Attn: Leveraging Fine-Grained Sparse Attention in Video Diffusion Models: Background

-The memory footprint when computing attention naively is $O(N^2)$, where $N$ is the sequence length.
-This is the result of computing and storing $\mathbf{QK}^T$ (Eq.~\ref{eq:attn}), which requires materializing an $N\times N$ matrix for each attention head in memory.
-This becomes problematic when computing attention for long sequences, with the size of this intermediary $\mathbf{QK}^T$ matrix often exceeds the accelerator's HBM capacity.

-Efficient implementations of attention in GPUs (flash attention~\cite{flashattn}) avoids this high memory footprint by fusing the attention score computation and the multiplication of attention map with the value matrix.
-This involves computing tiles of $e^{\mathbf{QK}^T}$, storing them in on-chip memory instead of HBM, and multiplying them with the value vectors.
-This leads to an $O(N)$ memory footprint.
-As a result of less memory movement in storing the intermediate matrix in HBM, flash attention is less memory-bottlenecked and achieves high SM compute utilization (and thus, is fast).
+\textbf{Modern GPU Architecture.} A GPU consists of many streaming multiprocessors (SMs), each running thousands of threads organized into thread blocks and 32-thread warps; each SM has a small, fast shared memory backed by larger but slower high-bandwidth memory (HBM).
+We refer the reader to~\cref{sec:background_gpu} of the Appendix for a more detailed description of these components.

-Fig.~\ref{fig:flashattention} depicts how flash attention is mapped to a GPU kernel.
-The GPU kernel takes matrices for queries, keys, and values ($\mathbf{Q}, \mathbf{K}, \mathbf{V}$) as input, and produces output matrix $\mathbf{O}$.
+\textbf{Efficient dense attention.} Efficient attention implementations (Flash Attention 1, 2, and 3~\citep{fa, fa2, fa3}) fuse the attention score computation $\mathbf{P}=\mathbf{softmax}\left( \mathbf{QK}^\top/\sqrt{D}\right)$ and multiplication of attention scores with values $\mathbf{O}=\mathbf{PV}$ for fast execution.
+Fig.~\ref{fig:flashattention} depicts how Flash Attention is implemented in a GPU.
+The kernel takes queries, keys, and values ($\mathbf{Q}, \mathbf{K}, \mathbf{V}$) matrices as input and produces an output matrix $\mathbf{O}$.
 The queries, keys, values, and output tokens form a sequence of $N$ tokens (gray bars), as shown in the figure.
-A set of contiguous output tokens for a particular head is computed within a threadblock/cooperative thread array.
-The figure shows a set of output tokens highlighted in green, computed by the threads of one threadblock.
-This set of tokens is labeled $\mathbf{O}_{tile}$ highlighted in red.